css-modules/css-modulesify/README.md

 First install the package: `npm install --save css-modulesify`

-Then you can use it as a browserify transform, eg: `browserify -t css-modulesify example/index.js`
+Then you can use it as a browserify plugin, eg: `browserify -p [ css-modulesify --css dist/main.css ] example/index.js`

 Inside `example/index.js` you can now load css into your scripts.
 When you do `var box1 = require('./box1.css')`, `box1` will be an object to lookup the localized classname for one of the selectors in that file.